tomrpl/defiscan/src/content/protocols/liquity.md

 ## Accessibility

-Multiple user-facing apps (frontends) exist and are operated by independent, third-party providers ensuring that users have access even if one frontend is discontinued.
-Moreover, the source code and deployment instructions are available on GitHub allowing users to easily “self-host” their own frontend.
+Multiple user interfaces exist and are operated by independent actors ensuring access to the protocol and user funds even if an interface is shutdown or censors a user's transactions.

-A list of third-party frontends can be found here: [https://www.liquity.org/frontend#frontends](https://www.liquity.org/frontend#frontends)
+A list of third-party frontends can be found [here](https://www.liquity.org/frontend#frontends).

+The risk score thus is "Low"

 # Technical Analysis